<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Tanning Ledges: Everything You Need to Know

-Imagine relaxing in water without fully submerging yourself - reading, sipping a drink, or simply unwinding.
-This isn't a fantasy, but a reality with a tanning ledge in your pool.
-Also known as a sun shelf or baja shelf, this shallow area lets you enjoy the water without committing to a full swim.
+Imagine relaxing in water without fully submerging yourself- reading, sipping a drink, or simply unwinding.
+This isn't a fantasy, but a reality when you have a pool with a tanning ledge, also known as a sun shelf or baja shelf.
+This shallow area lets you enjoy the water without committing to a full swim.
 It's perfect for cooling off, lounging, or supervising children, making it a versatile and popular pool feature.

 What's Inside